ECH-mktCoder/ech-landing-form-generator/README.md

 `wati_msg` (String) | Insert wati msg template name (provided by marketers) `fbcapi_send` (INT) | Enable or disable the FB Capi .
 0 = disable, 1 = enable.
 Default is 0.
 `note_required` (INT) | Enable or disable to show `For same day reservation, please call or message us on WhatsApp.` 0 = disable, 1 = enable.
 Default is 0.
+`email_send` (INT) | Enable or disable sending email.
+0 = disable, 1 = enable.
+Default is 0.
+`email_receiver` (String) | Email receivers.
+Use comma to separate.
+This will override the Email Receiver Settings "Email Receiver" value in the dashboard.

 Below attributes values must be corresponding to each other, otherwise no form will be generated: